BiologicalRecordsCentre/record-cleaner-service/README.md

 testing.
 Running the tests locally and not submitting until all tests pass saves embarrassment.

+Python package changes

+To ensure all installations of Record Cleaner are identical, Python packages are pinned to exact versions.
+During a development cycle they should be updated to incorporate fixes and enhancements

+1. Execute `pip-review` at a command prompt in the root directory of the code to see the available updates.
+2. To accept all updates execute `pip-review --auto`.
+3. To pick and choose updates, execute `pip-review --interactive`.
+4. To update requirements.txt, execute `pip freeze > requirements.txt`

+Conflicts may be reported after updating, in which case edit requirements.txt to revert versions and execute `pip install -r requirements.txt`.

 ### Database changes

 To make changes to the database design, e.g. adding a column to a table, we use